About our body’s bacteria

 Should you bother with probiotic supplements?

 Finally, you can also take probiotic supplements and specially made drinks or foods with probiotics added.
-Don’t worry about overdoing it, unless you have a weakened immune system – see below* – as the bacteria have to go through your stomach to get to your digestive tract, where high levels of acid kill off many bacteria, you need to ingest a lot to redress the imbalance.
+Don’t worry about overdoing it, unless you have a weakened immune system (in which case see your GP before taking probiotics as they can cause problems), as the bacteria have to go through your stomach to get to your digestive tract, where high levels of acid kill off many bacteria, you need to ingest a lot to redress the imbalance.
 So add probiotic supplements and specially made probiotic drinks and foods to your daily food intake, and within a few months your digestive flora should be back to near-normal.

 The benefits of probiotics and prebiotics